 All second years are expected to attend:

-- How to Write an Informatics Research Paper (29th November 2017) Writing an Informatics Research Paper Course materials
+- How to Write an Informatics Research Paper (date TBC) Writing an Informatics Research Paper Course materials

 All third year students are expected to attend:

 - Informatics PhD Thesis Workshop (usually January)